 We were only in Florence for a day, just a quick stop after our time in the Cinque Terre.
-It’s such an incredible city with a massively deep history to breeze through in a day.
+It’s such an incredible city with a massively deep history to breeze through in less than 24 hours.
 Luckily, this was Aaron’s second visit, so he made sure we focused our list of things to do in Florence on the must-sees.
-We stuck to the D’s (the David and the Duomo), the G’s (Giotto’s bell tower and gelato) and the P’s (Michelangelo Piazza and pizza), with just a small a detour after lunch.
-Here’s our quick guide to Florence in a day.
+We mostly stuck to the highlights, but felt like we packed in all the best spots during our time there.
+Here is our quick guide for one day in Florence, Italy.

 Seeing Michelangelo’s David is one of those experiences that can almost take your breath away.
 I think I’m usually pretty emotionally reserved (at least I try to be), but when you turn the corner and see the David standing in all his glory at the end of the gallery, it’s overwhelming.
 We took our time and studied this amazing piece from every angle.
 I love viewing famous pieces in person that I’ve seen reproductions of a hundred times; I seem to always notice something new that adds meaning and depth to my interpretation of the artist’s message.

 When we exited the Accademia, both lines were about 4 times longer.
 It seems that even if you purchase a timed entry ticket ahead of time, you’ll still be stuck waiting outside unless you get the 8:15 – 8:30 am slot.
 In any case, arrive as early as possible.

 If you prefer to go on a tour, then we recommend the Best of Florence Walking Tour With David & The Duomo with Walks (previously Walks of Italy, but they’ve expanded to a few new countries!)